Explore South Korea on Foot

 Day 6 – Namwon – Mt.
 Naejang – Gwangju

-You will then travel to Gwangju, where you will check into your hotel.
-Enjoy dinner then an evening at leisure.
+You will then travel to Gwangju, where you will check into your hotel and enjoy the evening at leisure.
 (B)

 Day 7 – Gwangju – Jeonju